5 Genius Small Entryway Ideas to Transform Your Space (Easy & Renter-Friendly)

 Peel-and-stick wallpaper can create a subtle focal wall without permanent changes.

-Motion-sensor LED lights under shelves improve nighttime visibility without wiring.
+Motion-sensor LED lights under shelves improve nighttime visibility in a foyer without wiring.

-Stackable clear shoe boxes help organize seasonal footwear vertically while keeping it visible.
+Stackable clear shoe boxes help organize seasonal footwear vertically while keeping it visible, contributing to a tidy entryway look.

 Wall-mounted key holders add structure to daily routines.

-These small improvements are affordable, renter-safe, and widely available online.
+These small improvements are affordable, renter-safe, and widely available online, making them great decorating ideas for any apartment.

 What to Look for When Buying Entryway Furniture for Small Apartments